Skip to main content

 Communication Network

 Communication between the Cluster machines and the package repository must be guaranteed, whether through a local network or the internet.
-The speed and stability of the network directly influence the execution time and integrity of the operation.
+The speed and stability of the network directly influences the execution time and integrity of the operation.

-Auto-Start Function Disabled
+"Auto Start" Function Disabled

 Figure 5 - Disabling _Auto Start_